Meadowlarke/Bibliography/Bibliography.md

 ##### Stanyek, Jason, Fernando Benadon, Tara Browner, Parag Chordia, Anne Danielsen, Emilia Gómez, Sumanth Gopinath, Dai Griffiths, Kiri Miller, Rachel Mundy, Jennifer Roth-Gordon, David Rothenberg, and Michael Tenzer.
 “Forum on Transcription.” _Twentieth-Century Music_ 11, no. 1 (2014): 101-161.

+101: Fundamental and enduring challenges to transcription.

+-: Perspective taken for the 1964 "Symposium on Transcription and Analysis."

+104: The primary questions of this article and of the field of transcription.

+111: Forum held in 2013.

+112: Converstation with Tara Browner and Michael Tenzer: Transcription of Powow songs and its resistence to transcription in western notation.

+116: The taking of cyclic music for granted.

+119: Transcription of dance steps as part of score.

+121: The value of the transcription for the transcriber.

+123: Conversation with Dai Griffiths and Jennifer Roth-Gordon.

+123: The topic of rendering spoken texts.

+127: Rendering coloquial languages.

+130: Conversation with Anne Fanielsen and Fernando Benadon.

+131: Representing microrhythm.

+134: Use of sonic analyzers such as PRAAT.

+137: Conversation with David Rothenberg and RAchel Mundy.